robinmin/xally/README.md

 ```
 > Note:
+>
-> 1, By adjusting the configuration YAML file, you can choose to access the chatGPT original address directly or through a custom domain.
+> - By adjusting the configuration YAML file, you can choose to access the chatGPT original address directly or through a custom domain.
 This is exceptionally friendly for people in certain regions for well-known reasons.
 Combined with the centralized sharing model, it is very friendly for enterprises to import chatGPT capabilities.
-> 2、Prompt is the basis of AI application.
+> - Prompt is the basis of AI application.
 For the specific role Prompt, please refer to various social networking sites and experience sharing sites.